 This blog doesn’t really need any other sort of introduction.
-No fancy schmancy paragraph with poetic prose.
-No witty inside-marketing banter.
-No fluff.
-Simply put, this month’s ‘Brands We Like‘ post is about Dollar Shave Club and their unique advertising efforts to distinguish their brand and tell a story.
+No fancy-schmancy paragraph with poetic prose, no witty inside-marketing banter and no fluff.
+Simply put, this month’s ‘Brands We Like‘ post is about the Dollar Shave Club brand and their unique advertising efforts to distinguish their brand and tell a story.

 Dollar Shave Club, the venture-based razor subscription service flew onto the scene a couple of years back with a viral video meant to score the same sort of views as the Old Spices and Doritos of the world.
 I don’t know about you but the first time I saw it, I laughed so hard I think I might have shipped my pants.